Is Family Constellation Therapy Effective?

 unresolved grief within the family

-attraction to unavailable partners
+attraction to emotionally unavailable partners

 emotional burdens that feel inherited